frouioui/tagenal/docs/setup-jaeger.md

 The command also created the ingress route to access Jaeger dashboard.
 Which can be access at this URL: http://jaeger.tagenal.
 On this interface we can see the trace of our services.

+## Next step

+The next step is to run the APIs in our kubernetes cluster.
+Which is detailled [in the next section](./setup-apis.md).